dmilos/reflection/readme.md

    Link: https://en.wikipedia.org/wiki/Reflection_%28computer_programming%29

 Key features:
+ - General:
- - Headers only
+  * Headers only
- - No additional binaries
+  * No additional binaries
- - No third parties
+  * No third parties
- - Out of the box ready
+  * Out of the box ready
-  - No need to recompile or start some install process.
+  * No need to recompile or start some install process.
- - One file to include to start the fun
+  * One file to include to start the fun
- - Strong type check
+  * Strong type check
+ - Specific:
- - Obey existing encapsulation
+  * Obey existing encapsulation
- - No bloat of existing code and require no change aether.
+  * No bloat of existing code and require no change aether.
- - Extra: serialize to XML and JSON
+  * Extra: serialize to XML and JSON

 Example:
 ```c++